Attendance/Lates

 Fixed Penalty Notices (Fines)

 Previously Fixed Penalty Notices were a last resort for the school.
-However, with increasing numbers taking advantage by holidaying during the term - we now have a zero tolerance policy on absence.
+However, with increasing numbers taking advantage by holidaying during the term - we now have a zero tolerance policy on absence for holidays.
+However if you are struggling and you need assistance - we are here to help.

 The decision on whether or not to issue a penalty notice ultimately rests with the Headteacher, following the local authority’s code of conduct for issuing penalty notices.
 This may take into account: